DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 ## **2. Visual Analysis: Histogram Layover**
 To further evaluate the model, we **compared the histograms of predicted probabilities** for locations where fires occurred and where they did not.

- -When probability histograms for fire-prone and non-fire areas are overlaid on the same chart, a well-functioning model should show clear separation between the two distributions.
-  If the model is effective, high-hazard areas should have consistently higher burn probabilities than low-hazard areas.
-  A lack of separation—or significant overlap—indicates that the model fails to distinguish between fire and non-fire zones, reducing its predictive reliability.
+ -A well-functioning wildfire risk model should show clear separation between fire-prone and non-fire zones when probability histograms for each category are overlaid on the same chart.
+If the model is effective, areas classified as high hazard should consistently display higher burn probabilities than those classified as low hazard.
+However, if significant overlap exists between the distributions, it indicates that the model lacks discriminatory power and cannot reliably differentiate between areas with historically high and low fire occurrences.
+This failure further undermines the model’s credibility and reinforces the need for improved validation techniques using long-term wildfire data.

 This **histogram analysis** helps determine if the model provides meaningful insights or if it fails to separate fire-prone areas from non-fire areas.